santhoshgits/SiteDesign/README.md

 # CRD (Cognate Receptor Discovery): a De novo Design algorithm for prediction of Cognate Protein Receptors for small molecule ligands.
-## NOTE TO USER: After you clone this repo, please download the associated binding site files from the zenodo (https://zenodo.org/record/7780052), extract it and copy 'CustomDatas' folder in SiteDesign.
+## NOTE TO USER: After you clone this repo, please download the associated binding site files from the zenodo (https://zenodo.org/record/7780052), extract it and copy 'CustomDatas' folder to SiteDesign.

+## Instruction to install CRD
+The algorithm has been implemented in Python-3.9 (Anaconda distribution).
+It is therefore recommended to install the same version of python in your system to run our code.

+Once Python-3.9 is installed, we then have to install additional libraries such as Numba and NumPy.
+To enable easy installation, A YAML file called environment.yml is provided which will invoke a seprate environments to run CRD safely.

+****
 **Use the below command to create environments**
 ```